 Beam generation and structural optimization of size-selected Au923 clusters

-Size selected beam of Au923±20 clusters are generated in a gas-phase condensation cluster source equipped with a lateral time-of-flight mass selector.
-The beam current reaches up to 9.13 nA for small clusters and 80 pA for the Au923±20 clusters, which are then analyzed by a scanning transmission electron microscope.
-Four types of metastable structures are observed for the Au923±20 clusters including ino-decahedron (Dh), cuboctahedron and icosahedron (Ih) etc. The bulk-favorable cuboctahedron (i.e. face center cubic, Fcc) structure is found with only 10-20 percent, while the penta-rotating symmetrical structures (Dh / Ih) are dominant over three quarters.
-Changing the beam condition may optimize the clusters from Dh-dominant to Ih-dominant phase.
-This paves the way towards nanoparticles control beyond the diameters.
+A size-selected beam of Au923±20 clusters is generated in a gas-phase condensation cluster source equipped with a lateral time-of-flight mass selector.
+The beam current reaches up to 9.13 nA for small clusters and 80 pA for Au923±20 clusters, which are then analyzed using a scanning transmission electron microscope.
+Four types of metastable structures are observed for the Au923±20 clusters, including ino-decahedron (Dh), cuboctahedron and icosahedron (Ih).
+The proportion of bulk-favorable cuboctahedron (i.e. face center cubic (Fcc)) structure takes up only 10–20%, while the penta-rotating symmetrical structures (Dh/Ih) are the dominant ones which take up over three quarters.
+Changing the beam condition may optimize the clusters from Dh-dominant to the Ih-dominant phase, which paves the way towards nanoparticle control beyond the diameters.

 - This article is part of the themed collection: Welcome to the community